Find circles using circular Hough transform

-The common computational features shared by both algorithms are as follow:
+The common computational features shared by both algorithms are as follows:

 Use of 2-D Accumulator Array

 The classical Hough Transform requires a 3-D array for storing votes for multiple radii, which results in large storage requirements and long processing times.
-Both the Phase-Coding and Two-Stage methods solve this problem by using a single 2-D accumulator array for all the radii.
-Although this approach requires an additional step of radius estimation, the overall computational load is typically lower, especially when working over large radius range.
+Both the phase-coding and two-stage methods solve this problem by using a single 2-D accumulator array for all the radii.
+Although this approach requires an additional step of radius estimation, the overall computational load is typically lower, especially when working over a large radius range.
 This is a widely adopted practice in modern CHT implementations.

 Use of Edge Pixels

-Overall memory requirements and speed is strongly governed by the number of candidate pixels.
-To limit their number, the gradient magnitude of the input image is threshold so that only pixels of high gradient are included in tallying votes.
+Overall memory requirements and speed are strongly governed by the number of candidate pixels.
+To limit their number, the gradient magnitude of the input image is thresholded so that only pixels of high gradient are included in tallying votes.

 Use of Edge Orientation Information

-Another way to optimize performance is to restrict the number of bins available to candidate pixels.
-This is accomplished by utilizing locally available edge information to only permit voting in a limited interval along direction of the gradient (Figure 2).
+Performance is also optimized by restricting the number of bins available to candidate pixels.
+This is accomplished by using locally available edge information to only permit voting in a limited interval along direction of the gradient (Figure 2).
 The width of the voting interval, between points cmin and cmax in the figure, is determined by the radius range defined by rmin and rmax.